 Photo of Paris Aboro Paris Aboro

-Paris recently rejoined Covington from the Iran-United States Claims Tribunal, where she was the Legal Advisor to Judge.
+Paris rejoined Covington from the Iran-United States Claims Tribunal, where she was the Legal Advisor to Judge.
 O. Thomas Johnson.